-The Siri Remote is made from premium material, but it doesn’t feel good in the hand and uses a trackpad instead of directional buttons.
-I suggest getting the Elago R1 Remote Case to give the remote better shape and grip.
-The remote has a rechargeable battery and volume buttons for the TV, but no power button.
+The Siri Remote is made from premium material, but it doesn’t feel great in the hand.
+The remote has a rechargeable battery and volume buttons for the TV.
 You can use your iPhone to control your TV.
 As mentioned above, even though the new remote isn’t perfect, the 2021 version of the Apple TV 4K has a much better remote than the previous model.

 The Alexa Voice Remote has both volume and power buttons and a button to activate Alexa.
 It’s better molded to your hand, but it’s lacking a solid weight and premium feel.
 You can use the Fire TV phone app for a secondary remote too.

-The Fire TV Cube has a better remote (despite feeling cheap) and more smarts, but the interface is littered with ads.
+The Fire TV Cube has a slightly better remote and more smarts, but the interface is littered with ads.
 I don’t want to buy toilet paper while watching my shows and movies.
 Apple TV 4k has a beautiful and streamlined interface and has more content options.
-It might be more expensive, but Apple TV 4K is worth it.
+It might be more expensive, but the 2021 Apple TV 4K is worth it.